-While this hiking route is just over one mile long, the Texas Buckeye Trail has much to offer.
+While this hiking route is just over a mile long, the Texas Buckeye Trail has much to offer.
 Immerse yourself in nature and travel the trail through interesting turns that lead you past its famous namesake — the Texas buckeye tree.
 Take a seat on a boulder at the overlook near the end of the trail for an impressive view of the Trinity River.
 Fitt Tip: hit the trail in spring when the Texas buckeye trees are blooming white.

 You definitely won’t feel like you’re in Plano at this 200-acre Arbor Hills Nature Preserve.
-Walk along this 2.2-mile loop trail, and take in the tranquility of nature.
+Walk along this 2.35-mile loop trail, and take in the tranquility of nature.
 Expect small creeks, winding paths, and perhaps even a bobcat or two if you’re extremely quiet.

 Reaching across nearly 600 acres, the Cedar Ridge Nature Preserve has almost nine miles of trails varying in landscape and difficulty.
-Take the 2.2-mile Cedar Brake Trail loop through the forest, up a few hills, and past a serene lake.
+Take the 1.9-mile Cedar Brake Trail through the forest, up a few hills, and past a serene lake.
 If you’re looking for a longer hike, continue on to the Cattail Pond Trail which ends at—you guessed it—the Cattail Pond.
 No matter which trail you choose, the 20-minute drive outside downtown Dallas to Cedar Hill is worth it for a hike among beautiful trees, wildflowers, and butterfly gardens.

 Cedar Hill’s Dogwood Canyon makes for a great outdoorsy outing.
 Hike alongside the greenbelt and experience the Canyon’s resident wildflowers, butterflies, birds, and insects.
 This natural habitat spans across 200 acres and features over two miles of hiking trails, reaching some of the highest elevations in Dallas County.
-Fitt Tip: Head here on a weekend for Dog Day Sundays with your furry friend, but be sure to keep your dog leashed.
+Fitt Tip: head here on a weekend for Dog Day Sundays with your furry friend, but be sure to keep your dog leashed.

 Tucked between office developments and busy roads in Richardson, the Spring Creek Forest Preserve Trail is a hidden gem.
 Known for its wide, paved trails and its stunning wildflowers, this 2.3-mile path is a great walk or bike ride for all fitness levels.
 Don’t miss the little known dirt trail at the end of the paved route; it’s less trafficked and will take you to the creek.